LamSut/ContainYourself/1.static/README.md

 # Usage

-How to build Docker images and deploy them in a Minikube environment with Bash Script:
+How to build Docker images and deploy them in a Minikube environment with Bash scripts:

 * Build & Deploy:
 ```bash